 The Numbers Don’t Lie

-- Demand generation and sales training teams report the least alignment around asset/content development, says Corporate Visions survey.
+- Demand generation and sales and marketing training teams report the least alignment around asset/content development, says Corporate Visions survey.

 - B2B firms with tightly aligned sales and marketing operations achieved 24% faster three-year revenue growth, and 27% faster three-year profit growth, according to SiriusDecisions.